nbunner-personal/nigelbunner/_posts/2019-04-17-a-simple-way-to-lazy-load-embedded-youtube-videos-using-vanilla-javascript.md

 If you like the music in the video below feel free to download the album and share it using the links on my [Sugardrum website](https://sugardrum.com/listen/).

 {% include youtube-static-image.html youtubeId="ijo0I2xD9gM" %}
-*Bubbleclouds by Sugardrum.
+*Bubble Clouds by Sugardrum.
 From the album Postcards, available to stream from <a href="https://itunes.apple.com/gb/album/postcards/id1081336392" target="_blank">Apple Music</a>, <a href="//open.spotify.com/album/3SowuTWPQwJf2ndygPUfUv" target="_blank">Spotify</a> and download/buy from [Bandcamp](https://sugardrum.bandcamp.com/album/postcards)*